-MIS P916/920 Database Information and Resource Management
+Database and Information Resource Management

-This is a project-based course that will focus on the identification of management information requirements and the satisfaction of those requirements in a database environment.
+This course focuses on the identification of management information requirements and the satisfaction of those requirements in a database environment.
 Structured approaches to the information requirements analysis problem will be considered and evaluated.

-MIS P917/921 Decision Support and Expert Systems
+Decision Support and Expert Systems

-This course studies the range of information systems needed to provide support for management in decision-making, planning and control.
-The starting point therefore, is the set of potential managerial problems and opportunities, and the associated information requirements.
-Organisational diagnostics are considered for problem/opportunity identification.
-Solution approaches are developed and used as the basis for describing the structure, characteristics and management of generic categories of systems such as Decision Support systems (DSS), Executive Information Systems (EIS) and Expert Systems (ES).
-The management implications of knowledge-based systems will be covered and students will be asked to develop an application through an Expert System shell.
+Range of information systems needed to provide support for management decision-making, planning and control.
+Potential managerial problems and opportunities.
+Organisational diagnostics for problem/opportunity identification.
+Structure, characteristics and management of generic categories of systems such as Decision Support systems (DSS), Executive Information systems (EIS) and Expert Systems (ES).
+The management implications of knowledge-based systems.

-MIS P918/922 Electronic Commerce on the Internet
+Electronic Commerce on the Internet